LCTT/TranslateProject/sources/tech/20180727 How to analyze your system with perf and Python.md

   * Often, very large systems are created by literally wiring together smaller systems.
 At IBM, these smaller systems are sometimes called CECs (short for Central Electronics Complexes and pronounced "keks").
   * There are multiple sockets for processor modules in each system.
-  * There are sometimes multiple chips per socket (in the form of dual-chip modules—DCMs—or multi-chip modules—MCMs).
+  * There are sometimes multiple chips per socket (in the form of dual-chip modules閳ユ摖CMs閳ユ攼r multi-chip modules閳ユ摤CMs).
   * There are multiple cores per chip.
   * There are multiple threads per core.